vin-ni/hover-on-touch/README.md

 ### Contribution
 If anyone wants to contribute, just fork the project or write me at vinzenz@sansho.studio :)

-Created by Vinzenz Aubry for sansho
+Created by Vinzenz Aubry & Emmanuel Durgoni